maryambsq/AstroCat-Cafe/README.md

 - Responsive design that ensures optimal viewing across various devices and screem sizes.

 ## Contributing
 Contributions to the AstroCat Café project are welcome!
-Whether you're fixing a bug, implementing a new feature, or improving the design, your contributions help make the project better for everyone.
+Whether you're fixing a bug, implementing a new feature, or improving the design, your contributions help make the project better for everyone. 🚀🐱☕️

-Thank you for visiting AstroCat Café!
-We hope you enjoy your virtual experience and look forward to welcoming you in person! 🚀🐱☕️